ruchipotamsetti/GatorQuad/README.md

 ---

-## Our Solution: Precision Fast-Pass
+## Our Solution: MediConnect

-Precision Fast-Pass is an AI-powered application designed to intelligently connect patients with the most appropriate, available, in-network specialist, prioritizing urgent needs.
+MediConnect is an AI-powered application designed to intelligently connect patients with the most appropriate, available, in-network specialist, prioritizing urgent needs.

 ### How it Works